Sourav1429/Solved_coding_question_DSA/README.md

 15) unique_number.java: You are given an array A of N elements.
 You have to make all elements unique, to do so in one step you can increase any number by one.
 Find the minimum number of steps.

+16) finding n_th fibbonacci: Given an integer A you need to find the Ath fibonacci number modulo 10^9 + 7